Updated post: 08/02/19 | February 2019

 Also, some operators, especially those at the high end, will entice early bookers with additional perks such as extra onboard credit, free flights or onboard packages.

-I hope that this will set you well on your way to booking your first cruise.
+I hope that this will set you well on your way to planning your first cruise.
 And check back here for further posts to help rookie cruisers.
 Happy sailing!

 Are there any other tips that would be useful to those booking their first cruise?
 Please do share these below.